headwirecom/aem-solr-search/README.md

    `solr.mode` to _SolrCloud_ and set `solr.master` to one of the nodes in the cluster (i.e., `http://localhost:8983/solr`).
    Currently, the proxy does not detect the set of active nodes in Zookeeper.

-4. Trigger a real-time index by creating a Geometrixx Media Article page or by running:
+4. Trigger a real-time index by creating a Geometrixx Media Article page or run a full index as follows:

         $ cd aemsolrsearch-geometrixx-media-sample
         $ ./index-geometrixx-media-articles-solrcloud.sh